LuXCaesium/Obsidian_Brain/Reactive Programming.md

 The foundation of ReactiveX is based on only a few key principles described in the [Observable Contract](http://reactivex.io/documentation/contract.html).

 The base entity in ReactiveX is the **Observable**.
 An Observable is an entity that is a source of **items**.
 Item is the ReactiveX term for an event.
 One could consider and Observable to be a stream of events.

+The second entity is the **Observer**.
+And Observer is the entity that **subscribes** to observers, so that it can process items as they are emitted.
+The subscription to an observable is explicit, meaning an observable does not emit items until an observer subscribes to it.
+When an observable is created, no data flows, it only flows when subscribed to